asiusj/mob-app/README.md

 This is a test work for hybrid.ai company.
 There are some instructions below.

-See this in work you can by using this link: https://asiusj.github.io/mob-app/
+See how it works you can by using this link: https://asiusj.github.io/mob-app/
 This is a serverless demo app.
 Builded with vuejs 2.6 version, using vuex, router, typescript, vuetify.

 There is fake-data.json file with two users: